 DIVING HOLIDAYS IN OMAN

-The Saman Explorer operates from October to mid-May, departing from Salalah, in the south of Oman, which is the best departure point for exploring the Hallaniyat islands, a region just opened for diving in 2011.
+Liveaboard diving in Oman is year round but from October to mid-May the diving is at Salalah, in the south of Oman, the best departure point for exploring the Hallaniyat islands, a region only opened for diving in 2011.
 From the end of July to September, the liveaboard sails to the northwest of Oman around the Daymaniyat Islands.
 The diving area is virtually untouched and poorly understood, so be prepared for anything.

 DIVING SEASONS IN OMAN